-FOUR CRITICAL VICTORIES FOR GLOBAL ROAD SAFETY:
+TEN CRITICAL VICTORIES FOR GLOBAL ROAD SAFETY:

 - Through Bloomberg-supported road safety efforts approximately 125,000 lives will be saved from strengthened legislation, improved infrastructure and safer sustainable urban transportation as well as increased seat-belt and helmet use, and reduced drinking and speeding.